B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 # Supported Versions

 This project began with Firefox 78 if I recall correctly.
 Adjustments were made as Firefox evolved.
 Previous menus are still supported, but some icons might no longer work on previous versions.
-This is especially true for the SVG theme, where I've had to adjust to Mozilla moving and renaming icons.

-This project is currently tested on Windows 7/10 with the Light Theme, where the PNG images look really good.
-If you use the Dark Theme, you might prefer the SVG icons.
-The same for very high DPI screens with 125% scaling or more, as SVG scales really well; PNG icons are resized instead of scaled on high DPI screens and they become a little blurry.
+This project is currently tested on Windows 10 with the Light Theme, where the PNG images look really good.

 # The Icon Themes

-The original Menu Icon Plus XUL extension included 5 themes, and **Menu Icon Plus CSS (MIP/CSS)** includes all 5, plus 3 more: There is a **Firefox SVG** theme which uses exclusively built-in Firefox SVG icons, a **Firefox** "Theme" which you can use to override icons from other themes with the old PNG icons from Firefox 24 and 52, and **Fugue Plus** which is a mix of Fugue and whatever icon I find better looking from the other themes.
+The original Menu Icon Plus XUL extension included 5 themes, and **Menu Icon Plus CSS (MIP/CSS)** includes all 5, plus 2 more: There is a **Firefox** "Theme" which you can use to override icons from other themes with the old PNG icons from Firefox 24 and 52, and **Fugue Plus** which is a mix of Fugue and whatever icon I find better looking from the other themes.
 I have tested all of them when I first created their CSS, but the only theme I've really spent a lot of time on is **Fugue Plus**, and it's the only one I really test when I do updates.
-You are encouraged to open issues and make corrections or suggestions, especially for **Firefox SVG**, which I am only keeping working and not looking at Mozilla's new SVG icons as they become available.
+You are encouraged to open issues and make corrections or suggestions.

 All the Themes in Alphabetical order: